We Only Represent Clients In Michigan

 Complying with Requests

-By adhering to these guidelines and conducting yourself appropriately during a traffic stop, you can help ensure a safe and respectful interaction with law enforcement while protecting your rights under Michigan’s laws.
+Following these guidelines and behaving appropriately during a traffic stop promotes a safe, respectful interaction with law enforcement and protects your rights under Michigan law.

 Understanding Your Rights During a Traffic Stop